Dr Angela Lau talks us through the skin condition, from cause to treatment

 Keeping skin hydrated, controlling the itch, preventing scratching and avoiding irritants are the keys for good control and healthy skin.

-To find out more about eczema, visit the Paediatrics and Parenting Conference on the 22nd April.
+To find out more about eczema, visit the Paediatric and Parenting Conference on the 22nd April.
 Dr Lau will be speaking on the subject at 3pm.

 Dr Angela Lau received her medical training at the University of Hong Kong.
-She had more than 15 years’ experience in both public and private sectors before setting up her own clinic, Little Angel Paediatric Clinic.
+She has more than 15 years’ experience in both public and private sectors before setting up her own clinic, Little Angel Paediatric Clinic.
 She also provides emergency services in the hospitals and special care baby units.
 Being a mum of two children, her motto is to provide care not only to her patients but supportive care to their families.

 This article appeared in Playtimes March Issue 2017.